vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 <details><summary>English</summary>

 4-5.
-He who adopting Vishnu as the means accom- plishes another object is said to be the lowest.
+He who adopting Vishnu as the means accomplishes another object is said to be the lowest.
 He who adopting other means aims at the attainment of Vishnu is said to be mediocre.
 </details>